San Gabriel Mountains: Recreation

 In the winter, snowboarding and skiing are quite popular in the San Gabriels, at Mountain High and Mt.
 Baldy.
 The two other resorts, Mount Waterman and Kratka Ridge, are rarely open due to insufficient snow.
 In the summer, canyoneering, hiking, backpacking, picnicking, and camping are some of the activities popular with visitors.
 From time to time, a hiker gets lost or stuck on a mountain ledge or may fall downhill.
 Some of the more extreme cases of emergency search-and-rescue efforts will often be given air time on Los Angeles television and radio newscasts.
 The Pacific Crest Trail passes along the mountain ridge.

 During the winter, many Southern California mountaineers climb a variety of snow routes and even some ice routes in the San Gabriel Mountains.
 Baldy Bowl is by far the most popular route, getting hundreds of climbers per season.
-There are many other routes, offering a variety of choices.
+There are numerous other routes.

-Rock climbing is not as common in the San Gabriel Range as it is in neighboring areas, as this range is famous for loose rock.
+Rock climbing is not as common in the San Gabriel Range as it is in neighboring areas, as this range is notable for loose rock.
 Various faults crisscross the range, making it one of the steepest and fastest-growing ranges in the world.
 Plate tectonic activity breaks up most rock, making it unsuitable for rock climbing.
-Williamson Rock was the most famous climbing area until it was closed for climbing.
+Williamson Rock was the most famous climbing area until it was closed to climbing.
 There are many other craggy areas scattered about the range that provide mostly traditional climbing opportunities.

-Angeles National Forest Fire Lookout Association has rebuilt and operates Vetter Mountain Lookout, and Slide Mountain Lookout.
+The Angeles National Forest Fire Lookout Association has rebuilt and operates Vetter Mountain Lookout, and Slide Mountain Lookout.
 The organization is rebuilding South Mount Hawkins Lookout.